 Senior Residence Requirement.
-The senior year (the last 30 credit hours of work) must be completed on one of the campuses offering a four-year program-Bloomington, Indianapolis, Fort Wayne, Northwest, South Bend, or Southeast.
+The senior year (the last 30 credit hours of work) must be completed in residence on one of the campuses offering a four-year program-Bloomington, Indianapolis, Fort Wayne, Northwest, South Bend, or Southeast.

-Registration for a minimum of two semesters in the School of Business is required.
-Permission to take credit during the senior year at another institution or by correspondence study courses may be procured to a maximum of 6 credits, by petitioning the Dean.
+A minimum residence of two semesters in the School of Business is required.

+Permission to take credit during the senior year not in residence may be procured, to a maximum of 6 credits, by petitioning the Dean.